 Bulova, on the other hand, has marketed the most rugged (and sized 30mm tops!) watches as a recommended purchase for military personnel.
 The Air Warden and the Military Watertight.
 Speaking of the Air Warden – the 1941 model, also called the Nighthawk, measured 26mm.
 The marketing slogan for the Watertight and the Nighthawk was “Designed for the men in service.”

 So, what makes such a small gents’ watch a gents’ watch?
 Proportions, proportions, proportions.

-If you want to make it look like a ladies’ watch, all you need is to make it look like the features of the dial are squeezed in a small package.
-But if you simply downsize the features of a bigger watch, keep the same proportions, levels of detail and finishing, it’d be more than odd to call the result a ladies’ watch.
+If you want to make it look like a ladies’ watch, all you need is to make it look like the features of the dial are squeezed into a small package.
+But if you simply downsize the features of a bigger watch, and keep the same proportions, levels of detail, and finishing, it’d be more than odd to call the result a ladies’ watch.

 So, How Does It Feel to Wear a 28mm Watch?

 Surprisingly comfortable.
 Of course, with the mindset still infested by the invasive fashion concepts of today, it takes some time to get used to it.
 Took me a day.
 Then again, it also takes time to get used to a larger watch.

 I simply don’t feel the main concern of most vintage watch would-be wearers: “what will the people say?”
 The only correct answer is: that they won’t say anything because, for the most part, they don’t care.
 Besides, you should feel comfortable with a watch, not everyone around you.

 The very first thing to remember about vintage watches: they may be out of fashion, but they’re never out of style.

 The trend for “behemoths” has only been introduced in the 1990s, with the rise of fashion watch brands.
 They were (and are) usually oversized pieces equipped with tiny quartz movements.
 Sadly, the trend has migrated to the offer of established manufacturers as well.